1001 S. Sentinel Peak Road • Tucson AZ 85745

 The City of Tucson developed a survey to hear from community members on issues related to Sentinel Peak Park.
 The survey was available online from March 2019 to May 2019, in both English and Spanish.
 In April 2019, volunteers conducted in-person intercept surveys on Sentinel Peak, to ensure that people using the park had a chance to weigh-in.
 Over 2,900 people took the survey.

 Sept.
-17, 2019 - The Mayor and Tucson City Council this week voted to approve a six month Sentinel Peak Park ("A Mountain") Road Safety Pilot Program that will expand pedestrian and bicycle access while still maintaining vehicular access for the community.
-Beginning on Veterans Day, Nov.11, Mondays will become vehicle-free days, meaning cars and trucks will not be allowed, and the vehicular gate will remain closed.
-On Tuesdays-Sundays, vehicular gate access hours will be from 11 a.m. to 8 p.m.
+17, 2019 - The Mayor and Tucson City Council voted to approve a Sentinel Peak Park ("A Mountain") Road Safety Pilot Program that will expand pedestrian and bicycle access while still maintaining vehicular access for the community.
+On Veterans Day, Nov.
+11, 2019, Mondays became vehicle-free days, meaning cars and trucks are allowed, and the vehicular gate will remain closed.
+On Tuesdays through Sundays, vehicular gate access hours are from 11 a.m. to 8 p.m.

 The decision by Mayor and Council follows significant community discussions, outreach, and data collection facilitated by City officials and City staff working with neighborhood and community groups who have voiced concerns about traffic safety and user behavior at the landmark.